TinaHeiligers/tinkerantreats/content/pages/Other/other.md

 Date: 2016-07-31
 Category: Other

-This folder is for absolutely everything else.
+This page is for absolutely everything else.

 # Server Stuff
 ## Connecting to a server